Adam Philippe, Comte de Custine: Early career

-Custine began his career at the age of eight, in 1748, at the end of the War of Austrian Succession in Germany under Marshal Saxe, who continued his tutelage during peace time.
+Custine began his career at the age of eight, in 1748, at the end of the War of the Austrian Succession in Germany under Marshal Maurice de Saxe, who continued his tutelage during peace time.
 During the Seven Years' War (1756–63), Custine served in the French army in the German states; in 1758, he was a captain of dragoons in the Schomberg regiment.
 While fighting the Prussians, Custine learned to admire their modern military organization, which later influenced his own military style.

 By the end of the Seven Years' War, Custine was maestre de camp.
 The Duc de Choiseul recognized his talent and created a regiment of dragoons for him, but Custine exchanged this for a regiment of infantry that was heading for America, where he could continue military action, acquire additional experience, and obtain promotion.
 His regiment, the Regiment de Saintonge (1,322 men and officers), embarked for the Thirteen Colonies in April 1780 from Brest.
-There, he served with distinction against the British as a colonel in the expeditionary force of Count Rochambeau in the War of American Independence.
-The regiment participated in the Virginia campaign of 1781 and received distinguished commendations for action at the Battle of Yorktown; Custine received individual recognition of merit and a brevet from the United States government.
+There, he served with distinction as a colonel in the expeditionary force of Count Rochambeau in the American Revolutionary War.
+The regiment participated in the Yorktown campaign of 1781 and received distinguished commendations for action at the siege of Yorktown against a British army under Lord Cornwallis; Custine received individual recognition of merit and a brevet from the United States government.
 Rouchambeau's reports praised his honesty, zeal, courage and talents.

 Custine was in charge of the French troops that opened the first parallel at Yorktown on 8 October 1781.
 During other Yorktown operations he acted as a second-in-command to Claude-Anne de Rouvroy de Saint Simon.
 At least one officer had a poor opinion of Custine.
 At 7:00 pm on the night of 14–15 October, French and American columns successfully stormed two British redoubts in the Yorktown defenses.
 A diversionary attack was carried out against the Fusilier's Redoubt at the opposite end of the line in which the French suffered 16 casualties.
 One of Rochambeau's aides, Baron Ludwig von Closen wrote that Custine botched this assignment by making the feint attack after the other redoubts were captured.
 The aide heard that Custine was late because he had imbibed too much alcohol and believed the rumor because he had seen Custine drunk.
 Closen asserted that Custine underwent 24-hours arrest for his blunder.

-Following the surrender of the British, the Saintonge regiment wintered in Williamsburg, Virginia and departed for the Antilles in December 1782, with the rest of the expeditionary force.
+Following the surrender of Cornwallis' army, the Saintonge regiment wintered in Williamsburg, Virginia and departed for the Antilles in December 1782, with the rest of the expeditionary force.
 On his return to France, Custine was named maréchal de camp (brigadier general) and appointed governor of Toulon.
 He also resumed responsibilities as the proprietor of the dragoon regiment de Rouergue.